Applying for housing: Your questions answered

 Can I be considered for a house only, not a flat?

 It is not possible to choose which type of property you will be considered for.
 You will be considered for both flats and houses.
 The most common types of one and two bedroom properties offered to applicants are first, second and third floor flats.

 Households with a medical need for level area or adapted properties will be given priority for ground floor flats.

 Can I change my areas of choice?

-Yes, you can change your areas of choice at any time, up to the point you are nominated for a property, either by calling 01403 215204 or by completing the online change of circumstance form.
+Yes, you can change your areas of choice at any time, up to the point you are nominated for a property, either by calling 01403 215204 or by using the online Horsham Housing Jigsaw Customer Portal

 Can I be considered for just new-build properties?